huynguyen789/ai-todo-streamlit-firebase/document.md

 2. **Data Flow**
    - CRUD operations for todo items and categories
+   - Support for parent-child relationships with subtasks
    - Data cached for 10 minutes for performance
    - Retry mechanism with exponential backoff for API operations

 3. **UI Components**
    - Add task form with priority and category selection
+   - Subtask creation with visual indentation and parent-child relationships
    - Category management interface
    - Task cards grouped by priority and category
    - Statistics in sidebar (progress, priority distribution, status summary)